kandeeswaran11/Magic-Quick-Texter-Instant-Automate-Your-Repetitive-Typing.../README.md

 3. Save and close Excel.

-4. Double-click Magic XLSX Quick Texter.ahk again.
+4. Double-click Magic Quick Typer.ahk again.

   - Your new shortcuts are ready to use!